eclipse-keyple/keyple-java-example/Example_Service_Resource/README.md

-Getting Started - Card Resource Service example
+# Card Resource Service example
----

 Those examples make use of the Keyple Java Service Resource and the Keyple Java Card Generic extension.
 They demonstrate how to select card and how to observe plugins and readers.